raajchavan36/coursera-test/README.md

 # coursera-test
-hi this coursera repository is to learn basics of git
+hi this coursera repository to learn basics of git